SATIVUS RESOURCES

 If you are a member, please log in first beofre trying to access the recources.

-Communication of your science is core to your science having impact, and the well-established way to present scientific findings is in the form of an abstract.
+Communication of your science is core to your science having impact, but most people only read the title and maybe the summary or abstract.

 A pitch is a presentation, either formal or informal, that you give when you want or need something from someone.
 It could be money, expertise, support, time etc.